mk-Guvi/React-Learning/Readme.md

 It receives the updated props and states.

-By default all the components are re-rendered whwnver a change occurs in props/states.
+By default all the components are re-rendered whenver a change occurs in props/states.
 To prevent this default rerendering we use this method by returning false.

-It compares the previous prop/states with next props/states and returns true or false by which the re-rendering can be prevented.
+It compares the previous prop/states with next props/states and returns true[re-render occurs] or false[re-render is stopped] by which the re-rendering can be prevented.

 It is used for performance optimization

 It is rarely used.

+It will be called before the render method is executed so re-render is prevented

 Not To DO in shouldComponentUpdate:
 It should not have side effects example: